Waste and packaging

 As a leading provider of food, ingredients and clothing, packaging contributes significantly to our groupwide environmental footprint.
 Paper is the main packaging material used across the Group, followed by plastic and glass.
 Our businesses also use wood, steel, aluminium and a number of other materials.

 Though we fully recognise the harmful effects of plastic waste on ecosystems, plastic currently plays a vital role in both ensuring the safety and quality of products and reducing food waste by extending the shelf life of food.
-Our challenge is to use plastic materials responsibly and find solutions that balance the needs of our customers and our desire to reduce the impact of plastics on ecosystems.
+The challenge for our businesses is to find solutions that balance the needs of our customers and our focus on reducing the impact of plastics on ecosystems.
 Where viable, our businesses are doing this by removing unnecessary packaging, switching to more easily recyclable types of plastic and increasing the use of recycled content in the plastics we use.

-Our businesses also demonstrate their commitment to tackling plastic and packaging challenges by involvement with and support for a number of collaborative industry pacts and programmes, including the WRAP UK Plastics Pact and the Soft Plastic Recycling Scheme in New Zealand.
+Our businesses also demonstrate their commitment to tackling plastic and packaging challenges by being involved with and supporting a number of collaborative industry pacts and programmes, including the WRAP UK Plastics Pact and the Soft Plastic Recycling Scheme in New Zealand.

 Quantity of packaging used* (000 tonnes)